-Share-based compensation recognizes the expense associated with the fair value of stock options and restricted share units granted to employees, officers, directors and consultants which are estimated at the date of grant using the Black Scholes option pricing model and recognized over the period in which the options vest.
+Share-based compensation recognizes the expense associated with the fair value of stock options and restricted share units granted to employees, officers, directors and consultants which are estimated at the date of grant using the Black Scholes option pricing model for stock options or the intrinsic value for restricted share units and recognized over the period in which the options vest.

-Share-based compensation expense for the three and six months ended June 30, 2022 increased by 1033% and 970% respectively, over the same period in the previous year due to new and catch-up grants under the Company's restricted share unit plan in 2021.
+Share-based compensation expense for the three and nine months ended September 30, 2022 decreased by 26% and increased by 128% respectively, over the same period in the previous year, due to new and catch-up grants under the Company's restricted share unit plan in 2021.